iffy-pi/python-battery-monitor/README.md

         # account credentials of the email bot, set to None if you don't have any available
         'email_bot_account_creds': ('sample_email_username@gmail.com', 'sample_email_password123'),

-        # email address of the alert recipient, set to None if you don't have any avaialable
+        # email address of the alert recipient, set to None if you don't have any available
         'email_alert_recipient': 'sample_email_recipient@gmail.com',

         # Directory where log files are created